SarahW0/Restaurant-Reviews-Stage1/README.md

 1. Download/clone this repository https://github.com/wwwgjhxx/Restaurant-Reviews-Stage1.git
 2. Open index.html in the VSC code editor
 3. Run "Open with Live Server" in the editor (You might need to install live server first in your editor)

-   By default, the live server uses port 5500.
-If you like to use other server software, please configure the server to listen to port 5500.

 ## Leaflet.js and Mapbox: